-pins), synchronous rectification turns on the MOSFET that is complementary to the one that is turned off.
-This ensures that the current passes through the lower resistance MOSFET rather than the diode.
+but not both of the PWMH and PWML inputs.
+Synchronous rectification turns on the complementary MOSFET to the one that is turned off.
+This ensures that the recirculating current passes through the lower resistance conduction path, rather than the body diode of the MOSFET.

 When SR is low, synchronous rectification is disabled.
-In this case, fewer MOSFET switching cycles occur, reducing dissipation in the A3941.
+In this case, fewer MOSFET switching cycles occur, reducing dissipation in the A3921.
 However, load current recirculates through the higher resistance body diode of the power MOSFETs, causing greater power dissipation in the power bridge.

-RESET Pin This is an active-low input, and when active it allows the A3941 to enter sleep mode.
-When RESET is held low, the regulator and all internal circuitry are disabled and the A3941 enters sleep mode.
+RESET Pin This is an active-low input, and when active it allows the A3921 to enter sleep mode.
+When RESET is held low, the regulator and all internal circuitry are disabled and the A3921 enters sleep mode.
 Before fully entering sleep mode, there is a short delay while the regulator decoupling and storage capacitors discharge.
 This typically takes a few milliseconds, depending on the application conditions and component values.

 During sleep mode, current consumption from the VBB supply is reduced to a minimal level.
 In addition, latched faults and the corresponding fault flags are cleared.
-When the A3941 is coming out of sleep mode, the protection logic ensures that the gate drive outputs are off until the charge pump reaches its correct operating condition.
+When the A3921 is coming out of sleep mode, the protection logic ensures that the gate drive outputs are off until the charge pump reaches its correct operating condition.
 The charge pump stabilizes in approximately 3 ms under nominal conditions.